 SodaBottleOpenerWala is known for hosting some amazing dinners – this time we were here at the DLF Cyberhub outlet for the super healthy millets dinner.
 In collaboration with Tasting India Symposium they created a course menu incorporating millets in the classic Parsi dishes.

-We started with some delicious appetizers starting with gluten free kaanda bhajiya.
-This is one of my personal favourites here.
+We started with some delicious appetizers starting with gluten-free kaanda bhajiya.
+This is one of my personal favorites here.
 This one was made with millet flour instead of the regular one.
 Super crispy, and wiped clean off each time it came on the table and we couldn’t help but order more and more and more.
-Barnyard millet and Kera nu Cutlets – raw banana cutlets, chillies and barnyard millets and served with fresh mint chutney.
+Barnyard millet and Kera nu Cutlets – raw banana cutlets, chilies and barnyard millets and served with fresh mint chutney.
 Chicken Kevabs with Bhoot Jholakiya Mayo – minced succulent chicken mixed with bhoot jholakiya chillies, covered with millets making it a super hot bite.

-For desserts we gorged on Jowar ka dalia with apple crumble, vanilla custard and ice cream and Ravo – a traditional Parsi dessert.
+We gorged on Jowar ka dalia with apple crumble, vanilla custard and ice cream and Ravo – a traditional Parsi dessert.
 A crunchy jowar dalia served with a warm apple crumble and served with freshly made vanilla custard.
 Topped with edible flowers, this crunchy dessert topped with fresh strawberries was absolutely delicious.
-Ravo served with chickoo, gooseberries and strawberries – made with little millet, this Parsi kheer topped with fresh fruits is much like sooji ki kheer, just nobody had to force me to eat it.
+Ravo served with chickoo, gooseberries, and strawberries – made with little millet, this Parsi kheer topped with fresh fruits is much like sooji ki kheer, just nobody had to force me to eat it.

 Millets dinner was an amazing feast and super healthy.
 SodaBottleOpenerWala also hosts farmer’s markets every week, so stay tuned on their Instagram for more.